Organize and Declutter Before Moving

 - Have a yard/garage sale.

 - Resell more valuable electronics and furniture on Craigslist, eBay or similar websites.
-Some items like cell phones, printers and computers have great trade-in value at retailers.
-For example, Staples is currently offering a $50 credit on the purchase of a new printer when you donate your old one.
+Some items like cell phones, printers, and computers have great trade-in value at retailers.

-- Recycle items in good working condition with little value by donating to church's, Goodwill, local charities or by using websites like Freecycle.
+- Recycle items in good working condition with little value by donating to churches, Goodwill, local charities or by using websites like Freecycle.

 Removing the Junk